googleapis/google-cloud-java/README.md

 libraries are guaranteed to be backwards-compatible.
 Any backwards-incompatible changes will lead to the major version increment (1.x.y -> 2.0.0).

-we're working towards their release candidate.
-We will address issues and requests with a higher priority.

 **Beta**: Libraries defined at a Beta quality level are expected to be mostly stable and we're working towards their release candidate.
 We will address issues and requests with a higher priority.